World War II forces sweetheart singer Vera Lynn dies at 103

 “I was somebody that they could associate with,” she once told The Associated Press.
 “I was an ordinary girl.”

-Tributes poured in from political leaders, entertainers and thousands of fans.
+Tributes poured in from political leaders, entertainers, veterans and thousands of fans.

 Prime Minister Boris Johnson said her “charm and magical voice entranced and uplifted our country in some of our darkest hours.
 Her voice will live on to lift the hearts of generations to come.''